INTO-CPS-Association/DTaaS/docker/README.md

 ### Caveat

 The usernames in the `.env` file need to match those in the conf file.
+The conf.local is used by compose.local.yml and conf.server is used by compose.server.yml.

 Traefik routes are controlled by the `.env` file Authentication on these routes is controlled by the `conf` file.